oracle/graal/docs/tools/vscode/micronaut/README.md

 ## Installation and Setup

 Install the GraalVM Tools for Micronaut extension from the VS Code consolde by clicking on the Extensions icon in the Activity Bar (or invoke it with _Ctrl+Shift+X_).
 Search for "Micronaut" and install the package.
 Reload will be required.

-> Note: The Micronaut extension also requires the [GraalVM Tools for Java](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm) extension, which provides support for editing and debugging polyglot programs running on GraalVM.
+> Note: The Micronaut extension requires the [GraalVM Tools for Java](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm) extension, which provides support for editing and debugging polyglot applications running on GraalVM.
 Please install it the same way.

-When installed, the extension might check whether there is a registered GraalVM instance, and eventually request to download it or point to a local installation (see [GraalVM Installation and Setup in VS Code](../graalvm/README.md#installation-and-setup)).
+When installed, the extension might check whether there is a registered GraalVM installation, and eventually request to download it or point to a local installation (see [GraalVM Installation and Setup in VS Code](../graalvm/README.md#installation-and-setup)).

 Upon installation, the Micronaut Tools Page window opens, which provides you with shortcuts to:
 - create a new Micronaut project or open an exisiting one
 - build a native executable of a Micronaut project
 - acquaint you with available features
-- redirect you to the documentation available
+- redirect you to the documentation

 ![Micronaut Tools Page](images/micronaut_tools_page.png)